Slow Cooker Beef Ragu

 After deciding how to serve the ragu, it’s time to decide what to serve on the side.
 I usually keep it simple with a salad and bread (to soak up any extra ragu sauce left behind!).

-An easy caesar salad and warm baguette are perfect, but if you want to step it up a notch, here are a few of my favorite salad, bread and veggie sides to serve with beef ragu.
+An easy caesar salad and warm baguette are perfect, but if you want to step it up a notch, here are a few of my favorite salad and bread side dishes to serve with beef ragu.

 More Italian sauces to try